0X-JonMichaelGalindo/LimnJS/documentation/outlines.md

 MyApp.Outline( ".seven*", n => n === 7 );
 ```

-Behind the scenes, LimnJS primitives work exactly like custom primitives.
+Behind the scenes, LimnJS primitives work exactly like custom primitives (except for `"unset"`).
 Here are their definitions:
 (You couldn't define these yourself, because custom outlines must end in `"*"`.)
 ```javascript